10sr/flake8-no-implicit-concat/README.md

 - [**flake8-implicit-str-concat**][flake8-implicit-str-concat]
   Flake8 plugin to encourage correct string literal concatenation.
-  `flake-no-implicit-concat` plugin is different from this plugin because there are cases where this plugin prefers implicit concatenations over explicit `+` operators.
+  `flake8-no-implicit-concat` is different from this plugin because there are cases where this plugin prefers implicit concatenations over explicit `+` operators.
 - [**wemake-python-styleguide**][wemake-python-styleguide]